royerlab/ultrack/docs/source/install.rst

 Troubleshooting
 ```````````````

-Depending on the operating system, the gurobi library might be missing and you need to install it from `here <https://www.gurobi.com/downloads/gurobi-software>`_.
+Depending on the operating system, the Gurobi library might be missing.
+Download it from `Gurobi's website <https://www.gurobi.com/downloads/gurobi-software>`_.

-If you're still having trouble, with the installation we recommend reaching out to us or using the docker image, see  :doc:`Docker instructions <docker/README>`.
+If you're still having trouble, reach out to us or use the Docker image — see :doc:`Docker instructions <docker/README>`.

 .. _pixi_install:

 Ultrack environment with pixi
 -----------------------------

-This is an alternative to the conda installation for environment management, using the `pixi <https://pixi-docs.com/>`_ package manager.
+For contributors and advanced users, we provide a `pixi <https://pixi.sh/>`_ configuration
+that sets up a full development environment in a single command.

-First, install ``pixi`` following the instructions for your operating system:
+Install ``pixi`` following the instructions for your operating system:

-For Linux and OSX:
+For Linux and macOS:

 .. code-block:: bash

     curl -fsSL https://pixi.sh/install.sh | bash

-For Windows, using PowerShell:
+For Windows (PowerShell):

 .. code-block:: powershell